o19s/quepid/README.md

 for all our UI components.
 This package is tied to Bootstrap version 3.
 We import the Bootstrap 3 CSS directly via the file `bootstrap.css`.

+For the various Admin pages, we actually are using Bootstrap 5!
+That is included via the `package.json` using NPM.
+See `admin.js` for the line `//= require bootstrap/dist/js/bootstrap.bundle` which is where we are including.

 We currently use Rails Sprockets to compile everything, but do have dreams of moving the JavaScript over to Webpacker.